dannyd14/Donegan-Data-Science-Portfolio/MLStreamlitApp/README.md

-## Machine Learning Streamlit Exploratory Application
+## Supervised Machine Learning Streamlit Exploratory Application
 This project will be an example of how to create an exploratory Machine Learning app using streamlit and its capabilities.
 While navigating this application, a user will be able to explore how different machine learning models operate and perform, either on their own data or with provided sample data.

 ## Project Overview